Silicon Valley Bank

 What does a round of testing look like?

 A lot of work goes into each round of testing which require a lot planning, coordination and documentation.
 We started off with a research plan that speaks to what our research goals and objectives are.
-We then create moderator guides for 1-on-1 user interviews.
+We then created moderator guides for our 1-on-1 user interviews.
 Every question is carefully crafted so that we can ask the rights questions that foster conversations and answer our research objectives.
 In tandem, we make sure our research prototype is ready and functioning, and we’ll use this during our test to allow participants to play with the experience first hand.

-After each round of testing, we produce a detailed summary that includes our high level findings, recurring themes, and recommendations.
+Once we complete all the interviews, we began our elaborate synthesis process, nothing fancy, using an excel sheet.
+After each round of testing, we produced a detailed summary that includes our high level findings, recurring themes, and recommendations.
 This would then trigger the team to collaborate on the next steps to iterate on the experience.
 Our structured approach allows us to ground our design process in research.

 A deeper dive into our research objectives